 The Future of Data Mining and Machine Learning

+The future is bright for data science as the amount of data will only increase.
 By 2020, our accumulated digital universe of data will grow from 4.4 zettabytes to 44 zettabytes, as reported by Forbes.
 We’ll also create 1.7 megabytes of new information every second for every human being on the planet.

 According to reporting from Bio IT World, the future of data mining points to predictive analysis, as we’ll see advanced analytics across industries like medical research.
 Scientists will be able to use predictive analysis to look at factors associated with a disease and predict which treatment will work the best.